-In a pension plan, an employer sets aside money for an employee and invests that money on the employee’s behalf.
-The proceeds then become income for the retired employee, either in a lump sum or in regular payments through an annuity.
+In an ideal world, an employer who offers a pension plan sets aside money for each employee and that money grows over time.
+The proceeds then cover the income the company promised to pay the employee in retirement.
+Often, the employee has the choice of taking either a lump sum on retirement (or when leaving the company) or regular payments for life through an annuity.
 Depending on the plan, those pension benefits may be inheritable by a surviving spouse or children.

-If you leave your employer before your pension benefits “vest,” you won’t have access to the money your company put aside for you when you go.
+If you leave your employer before your pension benefits vest, you forfeit the money your company put aside for your retirement.
 Vesting schedules come in two forms: cliff and graded.
-With cliff vesting, you’re not entitled to any company contributions until a certain deadline, say four years.
-With graded vesting, a certain percentage of your benefits vest each year, until 100% vesting.
-So, if you leave a company after a year, you might leave with nothing – or with 25% of your pension still available to you.
-If you don’t know the vesting schedule for your benefits, it’s a good idea to find out.
-It would be a shame to leave your job a week before your benefits vest, wouldn’t it?
+With cliff vesting, you have no claim to any company contributions until a certain period of time has passed.
+With graded vesting, a certain percentage of your benefits vest each year, until you reach 100% vesting.

 Pensions and Social Security

-But if you had a well-paying government job and you weren’t unemployed for those years, you have other benefits to count on.
+If you had a government job with a good salary, you likely have other benefits to count on.
 For this reason, Congress decided you could do without some Social Security benefits, on the assumption that your government pension was already providing you with retirement income from government coffers.
-Plus, the GPO and WEP save Social Security money, always a big concern in Washington.
-Regardless of how you feel about the GPO and WEP, it’s important to be aware of how the two provisions can affect your Social Security benefits – and plan accordingly.

 What Are the Risks of a Pension Plan?